lillasneider/Chatbot/README.md

 # Chatbot
-university project
-the chatbot was a final year project
+The chatbot was a final year project, it can take customer orders in pizza shops